gchq/stroom-docs/content/en/docs/HOWTOs/ReferenceFeeds/CreateSimpleReferenceFeed/index.md

 {{< screenshot "HOWTOs/v6/UI-CreateReferenceFeed-29.png" >}}textConverter select GeoHost-V1.0-REFERENCE{{< /screenshot >}}

 then press {{< stroom-btn "Ok" >}}.
-At this we will see the Property _Value_ set
+At this point we will see the Property _Value_ set

 {{< screenshot "HOWTOs/v6/UI-CreateReferenceFeed-30.png" >}}textConverter set Property Value{{< /screenshot >}}